Antiz96/antiz.fr/content/_index.md

 ![alt text](images/arch_update-logo.png "Arch-Update logo")

-[Arch-Update](https://github.com/Antiz96/arch-update) is an update notifier/applier for Arch Linux that assists you with important pre/post update tasks.
+[Arch-Update](https://github.com/Antiz96/arch-update) is an update notifier & applier for Arch Linux that assists you with important pre / post update tasks.

 It has various features such as a clickeable systay applet & an automated check for update, and is designed to follow usual system maintenance steps, as described in the [Arch Wiki](https://wiki.archlinux.org/title/System_maintenance):
 It offers to read latest Arch news before updating the system, offers to remove orphan & old cached packages, to process pacnew files, to restart services that need a post upgrade restart, it checks for pending kernel updates requiring a reboot to be applied, etc...
 It optionally supports AUR & Flatpak packages as well as desktop notifications.

-- Developer/Maintainer: Arch-Update is one of the Open Source projects I develop and maintain over on [GitHub](https://github.com/Antiz96).
+- Developer / Maintainer: Arch-Update is one of the Open Source projects I develop and maintain over on [GitHub](https://github.com/Antiz96).